remicknsisi/personal-finance-tracker/README.md

-# Project Template: React/Rails API
+# RailsRiches: Personal Finance Tracker with a React/Rails API

 ## Description